hitoshi-watase/sercrod/docs/reference/directives/unwrap.md

 #### Summary

-`*unwrap` removes the Nablla host element itself from the DOM after rendering and leaves only its children.
+`*unwrap` removes the Sercrod host element itself from the DOM after rendering and leaves only its children.
-It is a host-level directive: it is evaluated on `<na-blla>` instances, not on arbitrary elements.
+It is a host-level directive: it is evaluated on `<serc-rod>` instances, not on arbitrary elements.
 The attribute is treated as boolean; its value is ignored, and only its presence matters.

-This directive is useful when you want to use Nablla as a one-shot renderer or build tool but do not want the `<na-blla>` tag to remain in the final HTML.
+This directive is useful when you want to use Sercrod as a one-shot renderer or build tool but do not want the `<serc-rod>` tag to remain in the final HTML.

 #### Basic example